Muhammad Adil Shah Suri: Biography

-In the Panjab
+Military activities

-In Panjab, Sikandar Shah Suri actively fought his enemies and defeated Khizr Khvaja Khan near Lahore at Chamiari.
+In Panjab, Sikandar Shah Suri actively fought his enemies and defeated Khizr KhWaja Khan near Lahore at Chamiari.
 When Akbar and Bairam Khan moved against him, he took shelter in the fort of Mankot and held out for about six months, hoping that a distraction from Adil Shah, still holding Chunar, might help him.
 However, when Adil Shah was defeated and killed by Khizr Khan Sur of Bengal in 1557, Sikandar lost his resolve and surrendered.
 He was given a post in Bihar but was soon expelled by Akbar and died in Bengal about two years later.
 Meanwhile, Ibrahim Shah Suri fled to Orissa, where he was defeated around 1567–1568.
 With these rival leaders gone, the turmoil in northern India ended, clearing the way for Akbar to re-establish firm Mughal rule.